 We are in the centre of Boyle now at the historic crossroads, to our right is Green Street leading up to the Curlews and the road took by poor old Conyers Clifford in 1599 when he met his end along with a lot of his soldiers, Straight ahead is the road to the west, to Gurteen, Tubbercurry, the Ox mountains and the Windy Gap into Ballina, an ancient road mentioned in chronicles of the 7th and 8th centuries..
-But we are turning right into town and on the right on the corner is a building that used to be the Northern Bank and prior to that a public house where in 1917 when Count Plunkett was elected as the first Sinn Fein Member of Parliament there was much celebration with Michael Collins amongst many celebrating this famous by-election victory.
+But we are turning left into town and on the right, on the corner, is a building that used to be the Northern Bank and prior to that a public house/hotel where in 1917 when Count Plunkett was elected as the first Sinn Fein Member of Parliament there was much celebration with Michael Collins amongst many celebrating this famous by-election victory.

 8. Boles of Boyle

 Next door we pass Boles of Boyle owned by a Church of Ireland family since at least the 1870s.
 It has sold clothes, furniture and other household goods to the rural hinterland of Boyle for all that time.
 They had travelling salesmen tracing the byways of North Roscommon and south Sligo offering higher purchase on goods before the term was invented.
 Sadly the previous owner and grandson of the founder Robert Boles, David Boles recently died, a true gentleman and now succeeded by his son Mervyn, the latest in a long line stretching back to Robert Boles who came down from Leitrim and started business in Green Street in 1886.
-Since then they have expanded greatly eventually taking over Coleman’s an egg seller in 1970.
+Since then they have expanded greatly eventually taking over Coleman’s, an egg seller, in 1970.
 They now occupy the whole block.